telerik/kendo-ui-core/docs/aspnet-mvc/helpers/map/overview.md

 ## Handling Kendo UI Map events

-You can subscribe to all [events](/api/javascript/dataviz/ui/map#events) exposed by Kendo UI Editor:
+You can subscribe to all [events](/api/javascript/dataviz/ui/map#events) exposed by Kendo UI Map:

 ### Razor - subscribe by handler name